 Weigh or measure your powdered sugar into a bowl.
 In a separate bowl weigh or measure flour, baking powder, and salt together.
 I run a whisk through to blend them.

-In a stand mixer or handheld, add the butter and mix on medium speed to cream the butter.
-I scraped down the sides to make sure all the butter creamed.
-Turn the mixer speed down and slowly add the powdered sugar till it is all incorporated.
+In a stand mixer or handheld, add the butter and mix on medium speed to "cream" the butter.
+I scraped down the sides to make sure all the butter was creamed.
+Turn the mixer speed down and slowly add the powdered sugar until it is all incorporated.
+Turn the mixer to medium speed and mix for 2 to 3 minutes.
 Next, add the vanilla extract and orange zest and turn the mixer back to medium speed.
-I had to stop and scrape down the bowl and across the bottom to make sure it was all mixed.
+I had to stop and scrape down the bowl and across the bottom to ensure it was all mixed.

-Turn the mixer speed down and slowly add the flour, baking powder and salt mixture till the flour is incorporated.
+Turn the mixer speed down and slowly add the flour mixture until the flour is incorporated.
 The dough will be a little stiff.
-Turn the mixer off and add the cranberries and pecans and turn the mixer on for about 30 seconds.
-You may need to mix by hand the dough a little to make sure the cranberries and pecans go through the whole mixture.
+Turn the mixer off, add the cranberries and pecans and turn the mixer on for about 15 seconds.
+You may need to mix with a spatula to ensure the cranberries and pecans go through the whole mixture.

-Take the dough out of the bowl and place on a silicone pastry mat.
-Divide the dough in half and roll and form 2 log shapes about 12 to 14 inches each.
-It should have a diameter of approximately 1-½ inches.
-Take plastic wrap and wrap around each cookie dough log and put it into the refrigerator for at least 1 hour.
-I took them out after about ¾ of an hour and just rolled them a little, so they do not get a flat bottom, then returned them to the refrigerator for 15 minutes or more.
+Take the dough out of the bowl and place it on a silicone pastry mat that has been dusted with powdered sugar.
+Divide the dough in half and roll to make 2 log shapes, about 12 inches each.
+It should have a diameter of approximately 1-½ to 2 inches.
+Take plastic wrap and wrap it around each cookie dough log.

 Preheat the oven to 350°.
-Take one log out of the refrigerator and unwrap the plastic (I put it on a piece of parchment paper so I can slice the cookie log).
-Slice into ½ inch slices and put them onto a parchment-lined cookie pan.
-I did four across and five down.
-These cookies do not spread hardly at all, so they only need about an inch between each disc of cookie—Bake for 12 to 13 minutes.
-After pulling the pan from the oven, I leave the cookies on pan for about a minute or two.
+Take one log out of the refrigerator and unwrap the plastic wrap.
+Slice the log into ½-inch slices and put them onto a parchment-lined cookie pan.
+I put the whole sliced log onto the sheet pan.
+They only need about an inch between each disc of the cookie—Bake for 12 to 13 minutes.
+After pulling the pan from the oven, I leave the cookies on the pan for about a minute or two.
 Then move the cookies to a cooling rack.